Skip to main content

 Network Remote ID broadcast service is enabled by default.
 If you want to turn this option off, navigate to Network Remote ID in Device Configuration and switch off the toggle, save the settings and restart the device.

-This is necessary step in case you decide to use Free subscription plan
+This is a necessary step in case you decide to use Free subscription plan

-• Telemetry aggregation coefficient specifies how many telemetries are aggregated into a single message before sending it to the cloud.
-Therefore, it also determines how often are telemetry messages sent.
-E.g. if your GNSS update rate is set for 4 Hz and your aggregation coeff. has a value of 4, you will transmit telemetry each second containing four different telemetries.
+• Telemetry aggregation coefficient specifies how many telemetry messages are aggregated into a single packet before sending it to the cloud.
+Therefore, it also determines how often telemetry messages are sent.
+E.g. if your GNSS update rate is set for 4 Hz and your aggregation coeff. has a value of 4, you will transmit telemetry each second containing four different telemetry messages.
 The recommended value is 1 with a 1 Hz GNSS update rate equivalent to one sent telemetry every second.

 Direct Remote ID